pratibhacoding/pratibhacoding/README.md

 - 👋🏻 Hi there, I’m Pratibha!
-- 🖥️ Aspiring Web Developer.
+- 🖥️ Aspiring Web Developer and AIML.
 - 🔍 Currently learning **Python** and **Java Programing**
 - 🫱🏻‍🫲🏻 Open to collobration on exciting development projects.
 - 📫 How to reach me:www.linkedin.com/in/pratibha-kumari-a9534230a